Summer Public Interest Award

 The Public Interest Award supports summer fellowships for Texas Tech University Law School students interested in working in public interest law.
 Interested students apply in the spring semester for an award to do public interest legal work in the summer following their first or second year of law school.

 Students in the first-year class raise the funds for the Public Interest Awards through the annual Public Interest Award Auction.
 Local attorneys, local businesses, law professors and staff, and law students donate items to be part of the live or silent auctions.
-This year's auction will be held on Thursday, March 21, 2019 in the Texas Tech Law School Forum.

 Candidate, Doctor of Jurisprudence, Class of 2020